 That question opened my eyes to my life’s purpose!
 I would start a farm animal sanctuary and raise public awareness to the plight of thousands of voiceless animals.

-After more than 4 long years of searching, an overgrown and neglected 6 acre property was purchased in June of 2011.
+After more than 4 long years of searching, I purchased an overgrown and neglected 6 acre property in June of 2011.
 It was a diamond-in-the-rough; its potential made my heart sing!
 The land was close enough to the Pittsburgh to welcome city visitors, but also had the perfect mix of pasture land and woods to keep many needy animals happy and safe.
-A beautiful bank barn was built to home hoof stock and a big abandoned shed was renovated into a cozy condo for pigs.
+A beautiful bank barn was built to home to larger animals and a big abandoned shed was renovated into a cozy condo for pigs.
 Over the years other improvements have been added.
 A large outbuilding has been altered into a sturdy and expansive poultry house.
 A pond was created explicitly for the pleasure of ducks, geese, and even swans!
 There is a beautiful walking trail on the property, as well as environmental updates such as rain water barrels, a veggie garden, a small fruit orchid, and compost units.

 It's my hope that you will visit with the rescued animals introduced on the next few pages.
 Hear their stories and realize each one of us has the ability to make life better for the farm animals that share our planet.
 Our power is in the choices we make every day.
 What we eat, the items we buy, and how we act can create waves of kindness that are felt in the lives of animals every where.
 Each one of us can make a difference.